-We offer up to four cash awards and uniquely designed trophies for films selected by our jury as outstanding films and for audience favorite awards.
+We offer uniquely designed trophies for films selected by our jury as outstanding films and for audience favorite awards.
 We also offer a limited number of travel stipends and hotel rooms for visiting filmmakers as well as possible screening fees for short feature films.
 Each year this varies on the program for the festival and fundraising efforts.

 April 3-5 2019